Controllable Text Generation with Neurally-Decomposed Oracle: Experiments

 \textbf{Results and Analysis} We compare the performance under different setups of our model to previous state-of-the-art methods on LCG tasks, including insertion-based models (Levenshtein Transformer \citep{gu2019levenshtein} with Lexical Constraints \citep{susanto2020lexicallevenshtein}, InsNet \citep{lu2021insnet}, etc.) and decoding-based algorithms.
 We also compare the results with a simple baseline which address the problems with a standard Seq2seq pipeline.
 The results are as shown in Table~\ref{tab:lcg}.

 NADO consistently improves the BLEU score and coverage in different setups.
 Furthermore, under the best setting of each task (see bolded items in the table), NADO performs significantly better than most baselines in generation quality and can achieve very good lexical constraints coverage rate.
 Compared to InsNet, it is much easier for an autoregressive model with NADO to handle flexible reordering/transformation of lexical constraints.
 This is reflected in the performance comparison of InsNet and NADO on CommonGen dataset.
 Under most settings, a Seq2seq base model makes it easier for the framework to perform well, as it guarantees a reasonable level of lexical constraint coverage in even the initial state of the model.

-However, results from using a DA pretrained base model with $R_\theta$ warmup and NADO under importance sampling show that it is still possible to obtain a powerful model with the proposed method under a more challenging setting.
+\cready{Using a DA pretrained base model is a even challenging setup since the lexical constraints are only imposed with NADO.
+Therefore, the base model distribution is much distinct from the one filtered by the oracle, which is shown by poor performances on both metrics.
+However, with warmup and NADO under importance sampling, we show that it is still possible to obtain a powerful model with the proposed method. }

+\cready{To further study the correlation between the base model quality and the improvement of NADO, we conduct experiments on GPT-2 base model.
+The GPT-2 base model has lower scores with and without NADO compared with GPT-2 large, while the coverage improvements are similar.
+It shows NADO is capable to push the base model distribution towards the oracle if the base model has decent quality.}

+\cready{We also do human evaluation on base model (GPT-2 Large fine-tune) and the best NADO system, together with the gold reference for comparison.
+The results are shown in Tab. \ref{tab:human_lcg}.
+The evaluation metrics are detailed described in the Appendix.
+Some qualitative are shown in Tab. \ref{tab:twitter}.}

 To study the importance of the regularization term, we conduct an ablative study under the optimal setting on the CommonGen dataset (Seq2seq base model with NADO only).
 The results are shown in Figure~\ref{fig:regimpact}.
 While the success of achieving lexical control does not degenerate when NADO w/o regularization overfits, adding regularization can significantly improve the robustness of NADO generation quality when training NADO for more epochs.